TeamMGE/GenomeBioinformaticsCourse/_episodes/22-COOII.md

 {: .challenge}

 Next, we can go ahead an align these sequences.
 To do this, we will use “MAFFT”, a common aligner software.
 MAFFT includes multiple algorithms, and it adjusts its algorithm automaticaly based on the size of the input alignment.
+Run mafft with the 'help' argument
-Run mafft with no arguments (just `$ mafft`) to learn how to provide input and output file names, and then run it on your sequence file.
+(`$ mafft -h`) to learn how to provide input and output file names, and then run it on your sequence file.
 The process may take about a minute.

 Let’s take a look at the resulting alignment.
 In the 'scripts' folder, you will find a tool called 'alan_dt', which is a version of